Splode/hackwild/_drafts/jekyll-ssg-with-vue-single-file-components.md

 }
 ```

 > Note: webpack 4 now requires the environment `mode` to be explicitly set.
-We set it to `development` by default and will programmitically set this with npm scripts later in the tutorial.
+We set it to `development` by default in our config file and will programmitically set it with npm scripts later in the tutorial.

 Next, we'll add a module rule for Vue SFCs.
 This rule uses a regular expression to parse any file with a `.vue` extension and loads it with `vue-loader`.
 We'll also pass in several loaders as options so that our SFC styles can be resolved.